-Cash and Cash Equivalents - In addition to deposits with a qualified public depository as described in Note 3, cash and cash equivalents include funds held in the Washington State Local Government Investment Pool since these funds can be liquidated on demand.
+Cash and Cash Equivalents - In addition to deposits with a qualified public depository as described in Note 2, cash and cash equivalents include funds held in the Washington State Local Government Investment Pool since these funds can be liquidated on demand.

-Investments - Investments are reported at fair market value as described in Note 3.
+Investments - Investments are reported at fair market value as described in Note 2.

-Noncurrent Prepaid Rent - Certain expenditures incurred at the inception of the CDA's current lease for office space were recorded as noncurrent prepaid rent.
-These costs are amortized on a straight-line basis over the 29-year life of the lease.
+Noncurrent Assets - The CDA implemented GASB 87 re: leases in 2022 and recognized a leased asset for its office space at the amount of the initial measurement of the corresponding lease liability.
+The leased asset is being amortized on a straight-line basis over the remaining 12.5-year life of the lease.
+Certain expenditures incurred at the inception of the CDA's current lease for office space were recorded as noncurrent prepaid rent.
+These costs are amortized on a straight-line basis over the original 29-year life of the lease.